tedsteen/nes-bundler/README.md

 After that you can either ship your game with the configuration inside the executable or next to it.
 ### Next to it (the easy way)

-* Put your configuration in a zip-file called `bundle.zip`
 * Download the [binary of your choice](https://github.com/tedsteen/nes-bundler/releases/)
+* Run it and select the directory with your bundle (`config.yaml` and `rom.nes`)
-* Run the executable next to the bundle!
+* This will result in `bundle.zip` being placed next to the executable which will load automatically on startup.

 ### Inside it (the not so easy way)

 * [Install Rust](https://www.rust-lang.org/tools/install).
 * Make sure your bundle configuration is in the config directory.
-* Build with the `static bundle`-feature enabled `cargo build --release --features static-bundle`.
+* Build with the `static-bundle`-feature enabled `cargo build --release --features static-bundle`.
 Enable the `netplay`-feature for Netplay.
+* This will result in an executable with the bundle embedded inside of it.

 ## Limitations